bluesky-social/atproto/packages/oauth/oauth-client/README.md

   },
 ])

+// Describe your app's oauth client const oauthClient = new OAuthClient({
+  // ...
+})

 // Authenticate the user
-const oauthAgent = await client.restore('did:plc:123')
+const oauthAgent = await oauthClient.restore('did:plc:123')

-// Instantiate a client
-const client = new XrpcClient(oauthAgent, myLexicon)
+// Instantiate a client using the `oauthAgent` as fetch handler object const client = new XrpcClient(oauthAgent, myLexicon)

 // Make authenticated calls